klin62693/AdventOfCode-2016/README.md

 If you don't have any IDE on your computer, here is the instruction to run with the _Maven commands_.
 ### Maven Commands
+**Open your teminal and go the directionary of this repository**

-`mvn clean install`
+To run and install the program, use this command `mvn clean install`

-`mvn test`
+If you only wanna see the result of the test cases, run this command `mvn test`

-`java -cp target/AdventOfCode-2016-1.0-SNAPSHOT.jar main.java.ApplicationStarter`
+If you wanna see the result of program, run with this command `java -cp target/AdventOfCode-2016-1.0-SNAPSHOT.jar main.java.ApplicationStarter`

-or

-`java -cp AdventOfCode-2016-1.0-SNAPSHOT.jar ApplicationStarter`

 Contact
 -------